Stethorus punctillum

 Stethorus punctillum, known generally as the lesser mite destroyer or spider mite destroyer, is a species of lady beetle in the family Coccinellidae.
 It is found in Africa, Europe and Northern Asia (excluding China), Southern Asia, and North America.

+Description

+Adults reach a length of about 1.35-1.57 mm.
+They have a black body, while the antennae, mouthparts and legs are brownish yellow.